TCA166/reimagined-adventure/README.md

 file --mime-type <filename>
 ```

-Variable lines function similarly to whitelist lines.
-They also start with \t or a number of spaces.
-However that must be followed by $ and a variable name.
+Variable lines set the variable for the current scope.
+The scope is determined with indentation just like whitelist lines.
 So far only 4 variables are supported.

 1. recursive